tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

     1  1  0  1 1 0 0
     == == == = = = =

-To recap in computing a bit is the smallest unit of information and it can be either zero or one.
-Using several bits we can express integers using the binary numeral system.

 In computing bits are often grouped together and the most common grouping is to bundle 8-bits together, this is known as a byte.
 One byte can therefore have 256 unique states.
 An unsigned 8-bit integer, stored in a byte, can therefore represent any integer ranging from 0 to 255.

-This range may seem familiar to people who have used colour pickers to specify RGB values.
+To recap, in computing a bit is the smallest unit of information and it can be either zero or one, and a byte is eight bits grouped together.
+Using several bits we can express integers using the binary numeral system.

 Character encodings
 -------------------